Court: “There has been no development in the investigation of the mosque arson; there is insufficient evidence to press charges”

 “I reason that the claim of the defense attorney has merit, being as there has been no significant development in the investigation since the extension of the first remand,” wrote Judge Shashua, and added that “There is insufficient evidence to press charges, and I reason that a final date should be set by which if there is no significant development in the investigation, there will be cause to release the suspect.”

-Kedar added that “I hope that the Israeli Police will precede the court’s decision and release him already in the next few days.”
+Keidar added that “I hope that the Israeli Police release him some time during the next few days, and not wait for the court’s decision.”

 This entry was posted in Uncategorized.
 Bookmark the permalink.